syncfusion-content/asp.netwebforms-docs/aspnet/Grid/How-to/Change-background-color-of-a-row-using-rowDataBound-event.md

-In this section, we will see how to change the background color of a row.
+In this section, you can learn how to change the background color of a row.
 The **rowDataBound** event is triggered every time an access is made to any of the row/record inside the grid.

-So based on the value in the record, we can set the background color of the row accordingly.
+So based on the value in the record, you can set the background color of the row accordingly.

 {% highlight html %}